Arc676/Tanks/README.md

 ### Other features
 - Saving tank data to disk between sessions
 - Different strategies and combat styles for computer controlled tanks
+- Tanks can activate shields that persist across matches (the shield level also persists)

 ### Legal
 Project available under GPLv3 with the exception that linking proprietary Apple libraries (Foundation, Cocoa, etc) is allowed to the extent to which this is necessary for compilation.
 See `CREDITS` for details regarding assets and `LICENSE` for full GPL text.